Skip to content

 A Safer Working Assumption for 2026

-If you sell toys into the EU market, the safest assumption is not that a final toy DPP rule is already fixed.
-The safer assumption is that better product-data structure, document linkage, and traceability will become more valuable over time.
+If you sell toys into the EU market, the safest assumption is now that a standalone toy DPP mandate is confirmed and that better product-data structure, document linkage, and traceability will become operational requirements over time.

-That is why earlier preparation is rational even before the final legal shape is known.
+That is why earlier preparation remains rational even before all implementation details are final.

 Official Sources

-Need a practical pilot for one toy line before final rules are clearer?
-Start free on OriginPass.eu and test a DPP-ready product record without overengineering the workflow.
+Need a practical pilot for one toy line before the technical implementation layer is defined more fully?
+Start free on OriginPass.eu and test a product record aligned with DPP requirements without overengineering the workflow.

 OriginPass